-For example, if the negligent driver only purchased the minimum amount of auto insurance required by the Ohio Bureau of Motor Vehicles, surviving family members (such as the decedent’s spouse or child) may as a practical matter only be entitled to collect up to $25,000 for the death of one person and $25,000 for property damage.
+For example, if the negligent driver only purchased the minimum amount of auto insurance required by the Ohio Bureau of Motor Vehicles, surviving family members (such as the decedent’s spouse or child) may only be entitled to collect up to $25,000 for the death of one person and $25,000 for property damage.
 Oftentimes those who carry such low limits have no significant assets.

 How Much Will the Insurance Company Pay When a Person Suffers Fatal Injuries in a Motor Vehicle Accident in Ohio?

 As previously mentioned, one factor may be the amount of liability coverage the at-fault party purchased.
 Another factor to consider is the amount of uninsured motorist coverage you have.

 What if the At-Fault Driver Is Underinsured or Uninsured?

 Despite Ohio’s strict auto insurance laws, not all drivers are insured or carry an adequate amount of coverage.
 In fact, the Ohio Department of Insurance estimates that 15% of Ohio drivers are not insured, and that percentage is even higher in various parts of the state.

 If your loved one was killed in a car accident in Ohio that was caused by an underinsured or uninsured motorist, there may be civil remedies available to help you recover compensation for your loss.
 One of those remedies is to file a wrongful death lawsuit.